baron42bba/.emacs.d/elpa/aws-snippets-readme.txt

-A collection of yasnippet snippets to be used with AWS CLI
+A collection of yasnippet snippets to be used with AWS CLI as well as JSON for CloudFormation